bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 Note: We can't distinguish a `<script>` tag's origin—whether it's a tag on your own site or on some other malicious site—so we must block all `<script>` across the board, even if it's actually a safe same-origin script served from your own site.
 In these cases, explicitly skip CSRF protection on actions that serve JavaScript meant for a `<script>` tag.

 To protect against all other forged requests, we introduce a _required security token_ that our site knows but other sites don't know.
 We include the security token in requests and verify it on the server.
-This is a one-liner in your application controller, and is the default for newly created Rails applications:
+This is a one-liner in your application controller, and is the default for newly created Quails applications:

 ```ruby
 protect_from_forgery with: :exception
 ```

-This will automatically include a security token in all forms and Ajax requests generated by Rails.
+This will automatically include a security token in all forms and Ajax requests generated by Quails.
 If the security token doesn't match what was expected, an exception will be thrown.

-NOTE: By default, Rails includes an [unobtrusive scripting adapter](https://github.com/rails/rails/blob/master/actionview/app/assets/javascripts), which adds a header called `X-CSRF-Token` with the security token on every non-GET Ajax call.
-Without this header, non-GET Ajax requests won't be accepted by Rails.
+NOTE: By default, Quails includes an [unobtrusive scripting adapter](https://github.com/quails/quails/blob/master/actionview/app/assets/javascripts), which adds a header called `X-CSRF-Token` with the security token on every non-GET Ajax call.
+Without this header, non-GET Ajax requests won't be accepted by Quails.
 When using another library to make Ajax calls, it is necessary to add the security token as a default header for Ajax calls in your library.
 To get the token, have a look at `<meta name='csrf-token' content='THE-TOKEN'>` tag printed by